AutomatedProcessImprovement/log-distance-measures/README.md

 Science 7:e577 https://doi.org/10.7717/peerj-cs.577" for a detailed description of the metric).

 1. Transform each process trace of _L1_ and _L2_ to their corresponding activity sequence.
-2. Compute the Damerau-Levenshtein distance between each trace _i_ from _L1_ and each trace _j_ of _L2_.
+2. Compute the Damerau-Levenshtein distance between each trace _i_ from _L1_ and each trace _j_ of _L2_, and normalize it by dividing by the length of the longest trace.
 3. Compute the matching between the traces of both logs (such that each _i_ is matched to a different _j_, and vice versa) minimizing the sum of distances with linear programming.
-4. Normalize the optimum distances by dividing them by the length of the longest process trace.
-5. Transform the optimum distance values into similarity values by subtracting them to one (_1 - value_).
+4. Transform the optimum distance values into similarity values by subtracting them to one (_1 - value_).
-6. Compute the CFLS as the average of the normalized similarity values.
+5. Compute the CFLS as the average of the normalized similarity values.

 ### Example of use